 evidence that appellant has contributed to S.I.P.F. or N.P.F

-that they were recommended to retire from employment on medical grounds as
+they were recommended to retire from employment on medical grounds as supported

-supported by a medical certificate and that they submitted the said certificate
+by a medical certificate and that they submitted the said certificate to the

 (d) Industrial Injuries Benefits